onokajames96/simple_shell/README.md

 # Simple shell
-our main  objective is make shell
+our main  objective is make a simple shell while implementing the built in commands